|

 Hejian Zage section of

-琴操 Qin Cao in relating the story given here; however, it does not mention the title 聶政刺韓王操 Nie Zheng Ci Han Wang Cao Melody of Nie Zheng Stabbing the Han King.
-At this time the Han kingdom had its capital in what is today Loyang.
+琴操 Qin Cao (2nd c.
+CE?; Hejian Yage has "Guangling San" but no commentary) in relating the story given here; note that it does not mention cao as in the title 聶政刺韓王操 Nie Zheng Ci Han Wang Cao Melody of Nie Zheng Stabbing the Han King.
+At this time the Han kingdom had its capital in what is today Luoyang.

 (Return)